Nextiva / Blog / Customer Experience

 This starts with call recording laws.

-Some states have a one-party consent law, which means you’re legally in the clear as long as one party knows and consents to the call recording.
+Some states have a one-party consent law, which means you’re clear as long as one party knows and consents to the call recording.

 Other states, however, have two-party consent laws that require all parties to be informed and agree to a call recording, noting a reasonable expectation of privacy.
 Two-party consent states for call recordings include: